wtraylor/modular_megafauna_model/docs/model.md

 \cite reimers1982body).

 \todo
-- What fraction is the structural body mass of live weight?
-    - @reimers1982body observe in starved (i.e. ± fat-free) reindeer carcasses
-      that the structural body mass (no fat, no ingesta, no blood, no antlers) is around 80% of live weight (Tab.
-2).
-On average the gut contents were 21.7 ± 4.6% of total body weight, which is higher than in roe deer (12.7%) and white-tailed deer (9.7%) (p.
-1818).
 - Why do we not consider protein as an energy reserve?
     - Reimers et al. (1982, pp. 1813, 1819) observe that about 31% of the body
       protein was lost during winter.